isomerpages/mci-m3/_focus-areas/Vulnerable Individuals and Families.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/focus-area-vulnerable.jpg">
 </div>
-<p>Rehabilitation is a challenging journey for offenders but with strong
-support from the community as well as the availability of holistic in-care and after-care programmes, they will have a better chance for reintegration back into the community and minimise the likelihood of re-offending.</p>
+<p>The rehabilitation and reintegration journey can be filled with many challenges.
+Support from the community through various in-care and aftercare programmes can help our inmates and ex-offenders stay on course for long term desistance.&nbsp;</p>
-<p>In partnership with the Ministry of Home Affairs (MHA), Singapore Prison
+<p>The Ministry of Home Affairs (MHA) works with other public agencies, and
+community partners, to support inmates, ex-offenders, and their families on the rehabilitation and reintegration journey.&nbsp;&nbsp;</p>
+<p>In addition to broad-based programmes that are available to all inmates
+and ex-offenders, MHA also works with MM organisations and the M<sup>3</sup> agencies, to develop culturally-nuanced programmes to address the specific needs of MM inmates, ex-offenders, and their families.&nbsp;&nbsp;</p>
-Service (SPS) and community organisations, M³ agencies provide holistic support for offenders, ex-offenders, as well as their families so that they will have opportunities for progress.
-This workstream is led by Associate Professor Dr Muhammad Faishal Ibrahim, Minister of State, Ministry of Home Affairs and Ministry of National Development.</p>
+<p>This workstream is led by Associate Professor Dr Muhammad Faishal Ibrahim,
+Minister of State, Ministry of Home Affairs and Ministry of National Development.&nbsp;</p>
 <h3><strong>FITRAH</strong></h3>
-<p>The FITRAH*&nbsp;(Family and Inmates Throughcare Assistance Haven) programme
+<p>The FITRAH (Family and Inmates Throughcare Assistance Haven) office was
-by the Islamic Religious Council of Singapore (Muis) aims to provide integrated and holistic support for inmates as well as their families - from in-care to aftercare.
-The families will be connected to the necessary network of assistance while their spouses who are in prison are duly supported with in-care services.</p>
-<p>A total of 385 families have benefitted from services offered by FITRAH,
-which include befriending, referral for financial assistance, Islamic learning at Mosques and referral to MENDAKI for employment and tuition for their children.</p>
-<p>To date, more than 330 volunteers, including religious counsellors, have
-been recruited to support inmates and former inmates under FITRAH.</p>
+set up in November 2018 to provide a more coordinated and holistic support to MM inmates throughout their incarceration period, as well as their families.&nbsp;&nbsp;</p>
+<p><u>Incare Programmes</u>&nbsp;</p>
+<p>FITRAH has developed a structured and values-centric religious programme
+for inmates.
+It also prepares Friday prayer sermons that are contextualised to the rehabilitation needs of the inmate.&nbsp;&nbsp;</p>
+<p>On average, FITRAH conducts 30 Friday prayer sessions and 50 counselling
+sessions weekly.&nbsp;</p>
+<p>FITRAH’s religious counsellors continue to extend their pro-social support
+to inmates upon release on a voluntary basis.
+This could be in the form of befriending or outreach to the individuals to participate in FITRAH’s activities in the community.&nbsp;</p>
+<p><u>Aftercare Programmes and Support</u>&nbsp;
+<br>&nbsp;<em>Befriending Support</em>&nbsp;</p>
+<p>FITRAH has a pool of volunteer befrienders that provide befriending support
+to both ex-offenders and their families.
+The befrienders provide the ex-offenders and their families with social and emotional support, and connect them with the community to expand their pro-social network.
+The befrienders will also refer those who need, to support systems in the community.&nbsp;</p>
+<p><em>Case Management Support&nbsp;</em>&nbsp;&nbsp;</p>
-<p>FITRAH continues to provide services via online platforms in the midst
+<p>FITRAH provide case management services to inmates emplaced on the community-based
-of the COVID-19 pandemic.</p>
-<p>Its services include:</p>
-<h5><strong>Structured in-care religious programmes, including customised Friday Sermons</strong></h5>
-<p>FITRAH deploys&nbsp;<em>Imams/Khatib</em>&nbsp;for Friday prayers &amp;
-Hari Raya prayers, and religious counsellors for counselling sessions with inmates.
-There are currently 130 religious counsellors.</p>
-<p>These programmes address relevant issues and matters such as the pursuit
-of religious guidance and the righteous path, as well as the importance of staying optimistic in preparation for life after release.</p>
-<h5><strong>Community Befriending</strong></h5>
-<p>FITRAH has recruited more than 200 community befrienders to conduct joint
-home visits to families of those incarcerated by Community Befrienders and Yellow Ribbon Community Project (YRCP) volunteers, and to offer befriending services to inmates in prisons and upon release.</p>
-<h5><strong>Back-to-FITRAH Package</strong></h5>
+programme.&nbsp;&nbsp;</p>
+<p>The 18-month case management programme adopt a family-centric approach
+that supports the offenders and their immediate family members as well.&nbsp;&nbsp;</p>
+<p><em>Back-to-FITRAH Package</em>&nbsp;</p>
-<p>FITRAH officers and volunteers are deployed to receive ex-offenders at
+<p>FITRAH officers and volunteers receive ex-offenders at the prison gate
-the prison gate and give them a Back-To-FITRAH package which includes fidyah**&nbsp;voucher, an EZ-link card, a prayer mat and an information package on assistance available.
-320 ex-offenders have benefitted from this initiative.</p>
+on their date of release, and welcome them with a Back-To-FITRAH package which includes fidyah voucher, and an EZ-link card.&nbsp;</p>
+<p><em>Support Group mentoring</em>&nbsp;</p>
+<p>Support group sessions and community activities are organised to facilitate
+the integration of ex-offenders into the community and expand their pro-social networks.
+FITRAH works with various MM support groups to organise community activities to help expand their pro-social network and pro-social activities.
+FITRAH also provides mentorship to the MM support groups by providing them with guidance on their directions and focus.&nbsp;</p>
+<p><u>Throughcare Programme</u>&nbsp;</p>
+<p><em>Insan Mukmin</em>&nbsp;</p>
+<p>FITRAH collaborates with PERGAS to develop and deliver the Insan Mukmin
+programme.
+The programme provides participants with Islamic values and mindset to aid them in their rehabilitation and reintegration journey.&nbsp;&nbsp;</p>
+<p>After completing the in-prison component of the Insan Mukmin programme
+and emplacement to the community-based programme, the participants are assigned a befriender to guide them towards pro-social and positive support networks and facilitate their participation in the social activities organised by various mosques.&nbsp;</p>
+<p>The FITRAH office is located at En-Naeem Mosque.
+Click <a href="https://www.facebook.com/Fitrah-Family-and-Inmates-ThRoughcare-Assistance-Haven-400985470741061/" class="Hyperlink SCXW241685228 BCX0" rel="noreferrer noopener" target="_blank"><u>here</u></a> to
+contact FITRAH.&nbsp;</p>
 <h5><strong>Partnership with Mosques</strong></h5>
 <p>FITRAH partners with our mosques for a referral process for families of
 inmates to the network of 31 mosques disbursing zakat financial assistance.